Sitting Bull Crystal Cave

 Description

 Sitting Bull Crystal Cave is famous for huge dog tooth calcite crystals.
-They are up to 40cm long and said to be the largest on Earth!
+They are up to 40 cm long and said to be the largest on Earth!
+We are actually sure they are not the largest on earth, but they are the largest we know of in any show cave.

 The trail through the cave seems to be a sight itself.
 The cave is entered on long and steep ladder-like metal staircases with narrow rungs.
 Walking down forward, the rungs would be too narrow to fit a foot on, so visitors must climb down facing the stairs like a ladder.
 Obviously the visitors have to climb the ladders back up at the end of the tour.
-Some people have difficulties with such climbing, and the cave is not suitable for people with disabilities or heart or lung problems should rethink a visit.
-However, visitors with average physical fitness will enjoy the stairs as additional site unique for the Black Hills.
+Some people have difficulties with such climbing, and the cave is not suitable for people with disabilities or heart or lung problems.
+However, visitors with average physical fitness will enjoy the stairs, as they make this cavie unique for the Black Hills.